pgfoster/p4-phylogenetics/INSTALL.rst

 My fave way of using the git version of p4 is to install it in-place rather than installing it with ``setup.py``.
 The advantage is that it makes it easier to keep up with the changes made to the git repo.
+The first thing would be to clone it from GitHub.
+After that, you need to make it usable.

 To make it usable in-place, you need to do three things, which in overview are

 1. Add the p4 git directory, eg ``/usr/local/src/P4Git`` to your ``PYTHONPATH``